brunojdo/slack-gitlab-notifier/README.md

 # Gitlab-Slack Notifier

-This project has the objective to integrate Gitlab with Slack teams through webhooks.
-We create a service in NodeJS, that handle the hooks and send messages to channels and direct messages to slack users.
+This project aims to integrate Gitlab with Slack teams through webhooks.
+To do so, we created a service in NodeJS that handle the hooks to Slack channels and also direct messages to slack users.

 So far, we integrated *Push Hooks* and *Merge Request Hooks*.